TonyScarpelli/ATS_Portfolio_80_Years_Of_Making_Things/src/content/work/My Work.md

  <H5>Ah, the things I do and did</H5>

 By the way, that image above is a HyperCube.
-It lives in a 4th dimensional world of mathematics called Topology (see below).
+It lives in a 4th dimensional world of mathematics called Topology.
+My interest in it came about through my interest in Moebius strips.
+I read a book called _The Mathematical Magpie_, edited by Clifton Fadiman.
+It was a wonderful trip into fourth dimensional spaces and beyond. (see below).

 Over my 81 years of existence I made many things.
 When I was young, mostly in grammar school, I used to make so many things any child would make, you know paper folding, wooden and plastic planes, drawing, clay, paper mache, soap carving, etc., etc.